jayeshbhole7/Frt-project/README.md

 2.Integrated API support provided by Azure Functions with the option to link an existing Azure Functions app using a standard account.

-3.First-class GitHub and Azure DevOps integration where repository changes trigger builds and deployments.
+3.GitHub and Azure DevOps integration where repository changes trigger builds and deployments.

 4.Globally distributed static content, putting content closer to your users.